huangbowen521/octopress-syncPost/README.md

 	MetaWeblog_blogid: *BlogID*  //can be any number

 	```
-It supports multiple websites.
+It supports to post to multiple websites at once.
 There are examples in the file.

 	```xml